Climate change

-Reducing emissions requires generating electricity from low-carbon sources rather than burning fossil fuels.
-This change includes phasing out coal and natural gas fired power plants, vastly increasing use of wind, solar, and other types of renewable energy, and reducing energy use.
-Electricity generated from non-carbon-emitting sources will need to replace fossil fuels for powering transportation, heating buildings, and operating industrial facilities.
-Carbon can also be removed from the atmosphere, for instance by increasing forest cover and by farming with methods that capture carbon in soil.
+There is widespread support for climate action worldwide, and most countries aim to stop emitting carbon dioxide.
+Fossil fuels can be phased out by stopping subsidising them, conserving energy and switching to energy sources that do not produce significant carbon pollution.
+These energy sources include wind, solar, hydro, and nuclear power.
+Cleanly generated electricity can replace fossil fuels for powering transportation, heating buildings, and running industrial processes.
+Carbon can also be removed from the atmosphere, for instance by increasing forest cover and farming with methods that store carbon in soil.

 Terminology

-Before the 1980s, when it was unclear whether the warming effect of increased greenhouse gases were stronger than the cooling effect of airborne particulates in air pollution, scientists used the term inadvertent climate modification to refer to human impacts on the climate.

-In the 1980s, the terms global warming and climate change became more common.
-Though the two terms are sometimes used interchangeably, scientifically, global warming refers only to increased surface warming, while climate change describes the totality of changes to Earth's climate system.
+Before the 1980s, it was unclear whether the warming effect of increased greenhouse gases was stronger than the cooling effect of airborne particulates in air pollution.
+Scientists used the term inadvertent climate modification to refer to human impacts on the climate at this time.
+In the 1980s, the terms global warming and climate change became more common, often being used interchangeably.
+Scientifically, global warming refers only to increased global average surface temperature, while climate change describes both global warming and its effects on Earth's climate system, such as precipitation changes.

+Climate change can also be used more broadly to include changes to the climate that have happened throughout Earth's history.
 Global warming—used as early as 1975—became the more popular term after NASA climate scientist James Hansen used it in his 1988 testimony in the U.S. Senate.
-Since the 2000s, climate change has increased in usage.
-Climate change can also refer more broadly to both human-caused changes or natural changes throughout Earth's history.

-Various scientists, politicians and media now use the terms climate crisis or climate emergency to talk about climate change, and global heating instead of global warming.
+Since the 2000s, usage of climate change has increased.
+Various scientists, politicians and media may use the terms climate crisis or climate emergency to talk about climate change, and may use the term global heating instead of global warming.

-Observed temperature rise
+Global temperature rise

-Multiple independent instrumental datasets show that the climate system is warming.
-The 2011–2020 decade warmed to an average 1.09 °C [0.95–1.20 °C] compared to the pre-industrial baseline (1850–1900).
-Surface temperatures are rising by about 0.2 °C per decade, with 2020 reaching a temperature of 1.2 °C above the pre-industrial era.
-Since 1950, the number of cold days and nights has decreased, and the number of warm days and nights has increased.